PnS2018/pns2018.github.com/session_04.md

 1. Modify your ConvNet from last week so that now the network can be trained by using `ImageDataGenerator` and `fit_generator` APIs, see if there is any improvements in classification accuracy.
 Note that you should not apply certain augmentations that are applied on the training dataset on the testing dataset.

-2. Try to run examples in the above contents, get familiar with OpenCV.
+2. Run examples in the above contents, get familiar with OpenCV and scikit-image.